-KSZ8863MLL/FLL/RLL supports "Port Mirroring" as follows:
+KSZ8873MLL/FLL/RLL supports "Port Mirroring" comprehensively as:

-- · "Receive only" mirror on a port - All packets received on the port are mirrored on the sniffer port.
-For example, port 1 is programmed as the "receive sniff" and port 3 is programmed as the "sniffer port."
+- · "Receive only" mirror on a port - All the packets received on the port are mirrored on the sniffer port.
+For example, port 1 is programmed to be "receive sniff" and port 3 is programmed to be the "sniffer port".
 A packet received on port 1 is destined to port 2 after the internal lookup.
-KSZ8863MLL/FLL/RLL forwards the packet to both port 2 and port 3.
-KSZ8863MLL/ FLL/RLL can also optionally forward "bad" received packets to the "sniffer port." - · "Transmit only" mirror on a port - All packets transmitted on the port are mirrored on the sniffer port.
-For example, port 1 is programmed as the "transmit sniff" and port 3 is programmed as the "sniffer port."
+The KSZ8873MLL/FLL/RLL forwards the packet to both port 2 and port 3.
+The KSZ8873MLL/FLL/RLL can optionally even forward "bad" received packets to the "sniffer port". - · "Transmit only" mirror on a port - All the packets transmitted on the port are mirrored on the sniffer port.
+For example, port 1 is programmed to be "transmit sniff" and port 3 is programmed to be the "sniffer port".
 A packet received on port 2 is destined to port 1 after the internal lookup.
-KSZ8863MLL/FLL/RLL forwards the packet to both port 1 and port 3. - · "Receive and transmit" mirror on two ports - All packets received on port A and transmitted on port B are mirrored on the sniffer port.
+The KSZ8873MLL/FLL/RLL forwards the packet to both port 1 and port 3. - · "Receive and transmit" mirror on two ports - All the packets received on port A and transmitted on port B are mirrored on the sniffer port.
 To turn on the "AND" feature, set register 5 bit [0] to '1'.
-For example, port 1 is programmed as the "receive sniff," port 2 is programmed as the "transmit sniff," and port 3 is programmed as the "sniffer port."
+For example, port 1 is programmed to be "receive sniff", port 2 is programmed to be "transmit sniff", and port 3 is programmed to be the "sniffer port".
 A packet received on port 1 is destined to port 2 after the internal lookup.
-KSZ8863MLL/FLL/RLL forwards the packet to both port 2 and port 3.
+The KSZ8873MLL/FLL/RLL forwards the packet to both port 2 and port 3.

-Multiple ports can be selected as the "receive sniff" or the "transmit sniff."
-In addition, any port can be selected as the "sniffer port."
-All these per-port features can be selected through registers 17, 33, and 49 for ports 1, 2, and 3, respectively.
+Multiple ports can be selected as "receive sniff" or "transmit sniff".
+In addition, any port can be selected as the "sniffer port".
+All these per port features can be selected through registers 17, 33, and 49 for ports 1, 2, and 3, respectively.